smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 @![android]
 ### Getting the Example App
-To get the example app, download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
+To get the example app, download or clone the [sdl_java_suite](https://github.com/smartdevicelink/sdl_java_suite).
 The _Hello Sdl Android_ app is a package within the SDL Android library.
-Then, open the the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
+Open the the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
 We will use Android Studio throughout this guide as it is the official IDE for Android development.

 ### Build Flavors
-_Hello Sdl Android_ has been built with different **build flavors** that allow you to quickly connect your SDL app to an emulator or hardware.
+_Hello Sdl Android_ has been built with different build flavors that allow you to quickly connect your SDL app to an emulator or hardware.
 You can choose your flavor in the **Build Variant** menu.
 To open the menu, click on **Build > Select Build Variant**.
 A small window will appear on the bottom left of your IDE that allows you to choose a flavor.

 There are many flavors to choose from but for now we will only be concerned with the debug versions: